-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

 Biden stressed the public support for his prescription drug proposal, as well as other aspects of his infrastructure plan, which he said would help American families rebound faster from an economy damaged by the coronavirus pandemic.

-The president has spent this week bolstering his spending agenda, which includes a bill to improve traditional infrastructure, like roads and bridges, as well as a more ambitious — and expensive — effort aimed at what the White House calls “human infrastructure,” or the American Families Plan.
+The president has spent this week bolstering his spending agenda, which includes a bill to improve traditional infrastructure, such as roads and bridges, as well as a more ambitious — and expensive — effort aimed at what the White House calls “human infrastructure,” or the American Families Plan.

 The Senate passed the bipartisan physical infrastructure plan this week, and now the measure moves to the House, which is narrowly controlled by Democrats.
 Lawmakers have only just begun tackling the American Families Plan, which would include the drug pricing proposals.